FelipeAscencio/ADT_SQL_C/README.md

 # ADT SQL

-- To compile and run the tests in your own console:
+- To compile and run the tests in your own console (being inside the general folder containing the files):

 ```bash
 bash .tests/test.sh